Lucra-Sports/lucra-react-native-sdk/README.md

 ### Application Requirements

 Lucra leverages [Coil](https://coil-kt.github.io/coil/) to render images and SVGs.
-In your application class, provider the LucraCoilImageLoader
+In your application class, provide the LucraCoilImageLoader

 ```kotlin
 // Don't forget to set the app manifest to use this Application